--vy, --verbose Can be used multiple times.
-Once for detailed output, twice for INFO logging,
+-v, --verbose Can be used multiple times.
+Once for INFO, twice for DEBUG, three times for

 Key parts of conda's functionality require that it interact directly with the shell within which conda is being invoked.
 The conda activate and conda deactivate commands specifically are shell-level commands.
 That is, they affect the state (e.g. environment variables) of the shell context being interacted with.
 Other core commands, like conda create and conda install, also necessarily interact with the shell environment.
 They're therefore implemented in ways specific to each shell.
 Each shell must be configured to make use of them.